Ray-Tracing-Systems/HydraRendererInfo/README.md

    2. Install HydraCore (if under Linux you need to build it with Cmake). https://github.com/Ray-Tracing-Systems/HydraCore

-   3. Run samples from our non extisting SDK or run some tests from HydraAPI project (for example "test40_several_changes").

-   We have C++ and Python API.
+   3. Run samples from our non extisting SDK or run some tests from HydraAPI project (for example "test40_several_changes") We have C++ and Python API.
 If you need bindings for your language please let us know.

+   4. Look through our feature spec pdf (TBD: add reference here) to figure out how to implement some feature in your application via Hydra Renderer.
+Or contact us if you have a questions.